- Length 2 year full-time

 Management Essentials that provides a coherent body of knowledge of leadership, change management, organisational behaviour, entrepreneurship, innovation, and strategy.

-Entrepreneurship & Innovation that provides knowledge about theoretical foundations and context within which innovations and new ventures contribute to economic activity, an introduction to the tools and frameworks used to identify new venture opportunities and potential innovations, and how to further research and develop their knowledge and skills for entrepreneurship and innovation in the context of a client-based project that has personal impact for them.
+Entrepreneurship & Innovation that provides knowledge about theoretical foundations and context within which innovations and new ventures contribute to economic activity, an introduction to the tools and frameworks used to identify new venture opportunities and potential innovations, and how to further research and develop their knowledge and skills for entrepreneurship and innovation in the context of a personally impactful client-based project.

 - Evidence-based thought leaders